Viper (Six Flags Great America)

 Viper is a wooden roller coaster located at Six Flags Great America in Gurnee, Illinois, which opened in 1995.
-Viper is a clone of the Coney Island Cyclone and is the only roller coaster ever to be built directly by Six Flags.
-Viper is also the only wooden roller coaster with this name (all other roller coasters named Viper, both operating and not, have been steel roller coasters).
+Viper is a mirrored replica of the Coney Island Cyclone and is the only roller coaster ever to be built directly by Six Flags.
 It was built by Rygiel Construction.

 History

 In 1994, Six Flags Great America announced that they would be adding Viper.
 It would be a wooden roller coaster scheduled to open for the 1995 season.
 Construction of the coaster began in the fall of 1994 and was completed in early 1995.
 Viper opened on April 29, 1995.
+It was built by Rygiel Construction Company, out of McHenry Illinois.

 Throughout the years, Viper's queue has undergone numerous modifications to accommodate additions such as the addition of Raging Bull directly south of the ride and the former entrance to the adjacent Hurricane Harbor water park directly west of the ride.
 Unlike most clones of the Coney Island Cyclone, Viper provides a much smoother ride than the original attraction.

 During its first year of operation, Viper was part of Hometown Square.
 With the opening of Southwest Territory in 1996, Viper was officially made part of Southwest Territory, where it and Raging Bull are the anchor attractions.

 On May 24, 2013, the park announced that Viper would be one of three coasters running backwards for the first time during 2013 season for a limited time along with Batman: The Ride and American Eagle.